JukkaL/alore/README.txt

 A partial list of major bugs and limitations in the current Alore release:

- * limited testing for some operating systems
+ * not much testing on some supported operating systems
  * big-endian architectures not supported
  * incomplete support for 64-bit operating systems
-   * 64-bit Windows not tested
+   * 64-bit Windows builds not tested
  * limited support for non-ASCII paths and file names
- * file owners cannot be accessed in Windows
+ * file owner information cannot be accessed in Windows